tracking-exposed/facebook.tracking.exposed/content/_index.md

 <br />
 <br />

-This project started in 2016 by [Claudio Agosti](https://linktr.ee/claudio.agosti), with crucial technical support at the early stage from [Alberto Granzotto](https://www.granzotto.net/); In the years it expanded to become the more generalized project of algorithm accountability known as [Tracking Exposed](https://tracking.exposed).
+This project started in 2016 by [Claudio Agosti](https://linktr.ee/claudio.agosti), with crucial technical support at the early stage from [Alberto Granzotto](https://www.granzotto.net/); In the years it expanded to become the first generalized toolkit for adversarial algorithm accountability known as [Tracking Exposed](https://tracking.exposed).

-facebook.tracking.exposed (fbtrex) **was the first worldwide data donation**, enabled pioneering research and inspired many other organisations to replicate the approach.
-It was also **fundamental in the first sock-puppet algorithm analysis** in real world scenario, and in being one of the technologies that **clashed with the anti-scraping techniques implemented by Facebook**, demonstrating how resilience is also possible here (at a cost).
+facebook.tracking.exposed (fbtrex) **was the first worldwide data donation** project, enabled pioneering researches and inspired many other organisations to replicate the approach.
+It was also **fundamental in the first sock-puppet algorithm analysis** in Facebook, recording evidences and patterns only explained by whistleblowers years later.

+The main challenge was **resist the anti-scraping techniques implemented by Facebook**, but the design was solid enough to resist for 5 years, resilience is possible, at a cost.

 fbtrex was the skeleton upon which was build the equivalent system to analyze [YouTube (in 2018)](https://youtube.tracking.exposed), [PornHub (in 2019)](https://pornhub.tracking.exposed), [Amazon (in 2019)](https://amazon.tracking.exposed) and [TikTok (in 2020)](https://tiktok.tracking.exposed).
 The software was always published in AGPL-3 license on [git](https://github.com/tracking-exposed/facebook), but it stopped being maintained at the end of 2021, when the [Tracking Exposed](https://tracking.exposed) project will start a refocusing movement, and in 2023 become [AI Forensics](https://aiforensics.org).
 Below a list of resources produced by researchers using the tool.